Eastern Canadian Moose - Newfoundland

 2x1 guiding, meals and beverages (non-alcoholic), accommodations, helicopter transport in and out of bush (clients wishing to depart early will pay an additional $1500-$1700 directly to the flight service provider), hunting license for 1 moose, meat and trophy care in the field (does not include prep to transport home, taxidermy or shipping).

 Commercial flights to Deer Lake airport, any accommodations or food before or after days in the bush, taxidermy or shipping of trophies.
+Clients wishing to depart camp early will be subject to an additional charge payable directly to the air charter service up front.
+This charge varies depending on camp location but is estimated in the $1500-$1700 range.

 A license for 1 moose is included as part of your package.
 Bear licenses are $120 USD plus 13% tax and must be purchased in advance of leaving for bush camp if desired.